NINAD-17/Data-Structures-and-Algorithms/Memory Allocation/Dynamic Memory Allocation/readme.md

 Heap memory allocation is based on runtime.
 To use heap memory, use the `new` keyword.

 For instance, to allocate memory for a character, use `new char;`.
 This will allocate the required memory for one `char` and return the address of that memory location.
 We can't give a name to this memory like we do in stack allocation (`int num;` where `num` is the name of that memory).
 In heap allocation, it only returns an address.
 We need a pointer to store that address so we can access that memory location using the pointer's name.
-For example: `char *ch = new char;`.
+For example: `char *ch = new char;`.<br><br>
 <img width=300 src="/Memory Allocation/Dynamic Memory Allocation/image.png" alt="Dynamic memory allocation Example" />

 To create an array of size `5` in heap, use `int *arr = new int[5];`.
 The total memory required would be `5 * (int_size = 4)` i.e., `20 bytes` for the array and `8 bytes` for the pointer, totaling to `28 bytes`.